JohannesBuchner/RainbowLasso/README.rst

 This allows modelling a physically consistent region of a extended source.

-RainbowLasso takes a input FITS catalog with coordinates (id, RA, DEC, and additional columns that are copied to the output), and automatically fetches the necessary photometry from publicly available sources (noirlab, vizier).
+RainbowLasso takes a input FITS catalog with coordinates (id, RA, DEC) and automatically fetches the necessary photometry from publicly available sources (noirlab, vizier).
+Additional input catalog columns are copied to the output and are not uploaded anywhere.
 The output files are directly usable with LePhare (TODO), Cigale (TODO) and GRAHSP.

 Prerequisites